DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 # More on Functions

-Functions are the basic building block of any application, whether they’re local functions, imported from another module, or methods on a class.
-They’re also values, and just like other values, TypeScript has many ways to describe how functions can be called.
-Let’s learn about how to write types that describe functions.
+Functions are the basic building block of any application, whether they're local functions, imported from another module, or methods on a class.
+They're also values, and just like other values, TypeScript has many ways to describe how functions can be called.
+Let's learn about how to write types that describe functions.

 ## Function Type Expressions